 (1) Everyone has the right to a standard of living adequate for the health and well-being of himself and of his family, including food, clothing, housing and medical care and necessary social services, and the right to security in the event of unemployment, sickness, disability, widowhood, old age or other lack of livelihood in circumstances beyond his control.
 (2) Motherhood and childhood are entitled to special care and assistance.
 All children, whether born in or out of wedlock, shall enjoy the same social protection.

 In these writings, the Christ Principle is understood as an impersonal and divine principle that corresponds to the spiritual essence of every human being, what H.P.
 Blavatsky described as “the abstract ideal of the personal divinity indwelling in man” (Isis Unveiled, Vol. 2), or “the Atman of the Universe, and the Atma within every man’s soul” (The Secret Doctrine, Vol. 1).
 It can also be understood as the energy of evolution per se, governing the creation of the matter aspect of the planet through the cohesive energy we call love.
 The historical Christ is the highest physical embodiment of that energy on our planet, Who is known in the esoteric teachings by many different titles, including that of ‘World Teacher’.
-As related in the work of Alice A. Bailey, it is the hearts of men which are responding to the call of the Christ within, and which are becoming increasingly invocative today (The Reappearance of the Christ, Lucis Press Ltd, p.
+As related in the work of Alice A. Bailey, it is the hearts of men and women which are responding to the call of the Christ within, and which are becoming increasingly invocative today (The Reappearance of the Christ, Lucis Press Ltd, p.
 136).

 For more on this subject, see: ‘The intersection of politics and spirituality in addressing the climate crisis: An interview with Mohammed Mesbahi’, Share The World's Resources, June 2016.